HyperSprite/img-ransformer-ts/readme.md

 * Decisions: Use Semantic-ui, been wanting to try this component library and since this project only has a few components (at least on my sketch), this seems like a good time.
 Another regarding this if to use the CDN version or import the CSS.
 In this case, I am going with the CDN to keep the bundle size as small as possible.
 * Random Error: import fails with 'no default export' was resolved by updating tsconfig with ```"allowSyntheticDefaultImports": true,``` see [import fails with 'no default export' #8](https://github.com/Microsoft/TypeScript-React-Starter/issues/8)
 * removed ```"tslint-react",``` from tslint rules as it was redundant.
+* VS Code search... if there is one thing that is bugging me it's the search dialog boxes. :)